 We believe these are the keys to success:

-- The leader’s purpose is to be responsible for the success of all stakeholders.
+- The leader’s purpose is to be responsible for helping all stakeholder succeed.

-- Success in any project needs discovery, leadership, management (effective use of resources), action, and review.
+- Success in any project needs discovery, leadership, management (planning and effective use of resources), a safe space to develop action, action, and review.

 - Creating and achieving buy-in for the vision.